Heartade/ProbieLang/README_EN.md

 - The following commands are valid immediately after being read by the `READ` pointer : Therefore, it is advised to place the `READ` and `WRITE` pointers in different positions.
 (That is because if these two pointers are always located in the same cell, for example the `P` command would always print itself and the `I` command would always overwrite itself.)
 - Commands are divided into volatile commands which tell the probe to perform a specific motion once, movement commands which move the probe and cursor, and the nonvolatile commands which tell the probe to constantly perform an action after each move.
 - The `READ` pointer ignores non-command characters.
 You are free to write whatever you want on the course of the `READ` pointer!
+## 5.1.
+Volatile commands
+### 5.1.1.
+Conditional Operators
+- Conditional Operators all move the probe by 1 cell.
+The direction of the movement depends on outcome of the comparison, and does not impact consistent jump interval and direction of the probe itself.
+- `{` : Compare the values 1 cell above and below the current position.
+Move the probe to the left if the above value is greater; else move it to the right.
+- `}` : Compare the values 1 cell above and below the current position.
+Move the probe to the right if the above value is greater; else move it to the left.
+- `∧` : Compare the values 1 cell left and right to the current position.
+Move the probe upwards if the left value is greater; else move it downwards.
+- `∨` : Compare the values 1 cell left and right to the current position.
+Move the probe downwards if the left value is greater; else move it upwards.
+- `↔` : Compare the value stored on the probe and the value of the `WRITE` pointer position.
+Move the probe to the left if the value stored on the probe is greater; else move it to the right.
+- `↕` : Compare the value stored on the probe and the value of the `WRITE` pointer position.
+Move the probe upwards if the value stored on the probe is greater; else move it downwards.
 ```
 TRANSLATION OF THIS DOCUMENT BELOW THIS LINE IS NOT FINISHED YET.
 ```
-## 5.1. volatile command
-### 5.1.1
-- All the adjustments are performed by moving the probe 1 column.
-The direction of the movement depends on the outcome of the comparison, which is not consistent with the constant travel interval and direction of the probe itself.
-- " {" : : In the current position, compare the values under 1 cell and 1 cell.
-Move the probe to the left or right if the upper value is larger.
-- Populate : Compare the values below 1 cell and 1 cell in the current position.
-Move the probe to the right, or to the left, if the upper value is larger.
-- " ∧ " : compare the values on the left and right sides of the cell to the right of the cell.
-Move the probe up or down if the value is larger than the left.
-- " ∨ " : compare the values on the left and right sides of the cell to the right of the cell.
-Move the probe up or down if the value is larger than the left.
-- " ↔ " : Compare the values stored on the probe and the value of the " WRITE " pointer.
-Move the probe to the left or right if the value stored on the probe is larger.
-- " ↕ " : Compare the values stored on the probe and the value of the " WRITE " pointer.
-Move the probe up or down if the value stored on the probe increases.
 ### 5.1.2.
 Operator
 Please note that when you perform a calculation, the size of the values that can be stored on each cell and the probe are from 0 to 127, and the values of the values above are stored only with 128.
 #### 5.1.2.1.
 Change the value of the " WRITE " pointer